Annual International Meeting of the IHV

 Dear Colleagues and Friends,

-Welcome to the IHV 2017: 19th Annual International Meeting of the Institute of Human Virology (IHV), scheduled for Monday, October 23, 2017 through Thursday, October 26, 2017 in Baltimore, MD.
+Welcome to the 19th Annual International Meeting of the Institute of Human Virology (IHV), scheduled for Monday, October 23, 2017 through Thursday, October 26, 2017 in Baltimore, Maryland.

-We have also scheduled a special mini-symposium to honor this year’s IHV Lifetime Achievement Awardees Quarraisha Abdool Karim, PhD, Associate Scientific Director, Centre for the AIDS Program of Research in South Africa (CAPRISA), and Salim S. Abdool Karim, MBChB, PhD, DSc (Public Service) Professor for Global Health, Department of Epidemiology, CAPRISA, and Peter Palese, MD Horace W. Goldsmith Professor of Medicine, Chair of the Department of Microbiology, Professor of Microbiology and Medicine, Icahn School of Medicine at Mount Sinai (Scientific Contributions).
-This symposium will feature the fourth annual Reinhard Kurth Memorial Lecture by Peter Palese, MD, and special lectures from U.S. government officials including Ambassador Debbie Birx, MD, Coordinator of the United States Government Activities to Combat HIV/AIDS and U.S. Special Representative for Global Health Diplomacy and Anthony Fauci, MD, Director, National Institute of Allergy and Infectious Diseases.
+We have also scheduled a special mini-symposium to honor this year’s IHV Lifetime Achievement Awardees Quarraisha Abdool Karim, PhD, Associate Scientific Director, Centre for the AIDS Program of Research in South Africa (CAPRISA), and Salim S. Abdool Karim, MBChB, PhD, DSc, Professor for Global Health, Department of Epidemiology, CAPRISA, and Peter Palese, MD, Horace W. Goldsmith Professor of Medicine, Chair of the Department of Microbiology, Professor of Microbiology and Medicine, Icahn School of Medicine at Mount Sinai.
+This symposium will feature the fourth annual Reinhard Kurth Memorial Lecture by Peter Palese, MD, and special lectures from U.S. government officials including Ambassador Deborah Birx, MD, Coordinator of the United States Government Activities to Combat HIV/AIDS and U.S. Special Representative for Global Health Diplomacy and Anthony Fauci, MD, Director, National Institute of Allergy and Infectious Diseases.

 The IHV 2017 Lifetime Achievement Award for Public Service will be co-presented to Quarraisha Abdool Karim, PhD, and Salim S. Abdool Karim, MD, PhD.